Large Language Models for Software Engineering: A Systematic Literature Review: RQ1: What LLMs have been employed to date to solve SE tasks?

 \textbf{Encoder-only LLMs. } Encoder-only LLMs are a type of neural network architecture that utilizes only the encoder component of the model~\cite{devlin2018bert}.
 The encoder's function is to process and encode the input sentence into a hidden representation, capturing the relationships between words and the overall context of the sentence.
 Notable instances of encoder-only LLMs include BERT~\cite{devlin2018bert} and its variants~\cite{feng2020codebert,guo2020graphcodebert,liu2019roberta,lan2019albert}.
-As an example, BERT's structure, based on the Transformer's encoder architecture, has been referenced in 41 of the papers in this study.
+As an example, BERT's structure, based on the Transformer's encoder architecture, has been referenced in 50 our selected primary studies.
 Its distinctive bidirectional attention mechanism simultaneously considers the left and right context of each word during training.
 In the SE domain, other prominent models like CodeBERT~\cite{feng2020codebert}, GraphCodeBERT~\cite{guo2020graphcodebert}, RoBERTa~\cite{liu2019roberta}, and ALBERT~\cite{lan2019albert} have been widely employed.
 Specialized models such as BERTOverflow~\cite{tabassum2020code} and CodeRetriever~\cite{li2022coderetriever} have been specifically developed for SE applications.
-These models' innovations differ from BERT by leveraging the program structure, introducing new pre-training tasks, or engaging new modalities, thereby improving the architecture's application to code-related tasks.
+These models differ from BERT by leveraging program structure, introducing new pre-training tasks, or engaging new modalities, thereby improving the architecture's application to code-related tasks.
 For example, CodeBERT integrates a token prediction scheme to comprehend code by predicting subsequent tokens, enhancing its understanding of programming languages for tasks like code completion and bug detection~\cite{feng2020codebert}.
 GraphCodeBERT introduces edge-type prediction, recognizing relationships between code elements as a graph.
 This enables GraphCoderBERT to leverage code structure, improving its effectiveness in tasks like code summarization and program analysis~\cite{guo2020graphcodebert}.
-These models have shown efficacy in tasks requiring a nuanced understanding of the entire sentence or code snippet.
+Encoder-only LLMs have shown efficacy in tasks requiring a nuanced understanding of the entire sentence or code snippet.
 Examples include code review, bug report understanding, and named entity recognition pertaining to code entities~\cite{pudari2023copilot,sghaier2023multi,yang2022aspect,arakelyan2023exploring,li2023codeie,mukherjee2023stack}.